rocky-linux/documentation/docs/guides/containers/kubernetes.md

 master.k8s.priv   Ready    control-plane   118s   v1.25.0
 ```

-Once the nodes have been joined to the master :
+Once the nodes have been joined to the master:

 ```
 [root@master ~]# kubectl get nodes